Infrared finite scattering theory: Amplitudes and soft theorems

-In this paper, we formulate infrared finite {\em superscattering amplitudes} for the scattering of any massless or massive fields.
-For definiteness, we will primarily restrict to the quantum gravitational case, however the construction proceeds in an analogous manner for other quantum field theories which suffer from infrared divergences due to the emission of soft radiative quanta (see remark \ref{rem:IRfinitesoftphoton}).
-To achieve this we appropriately generalize the two basic ingredients that go into the definition of the usual (infrared divergent) scattering amplitudes given by \cref{eq:amplitude}.
-The first is that we weaken the fundamental assumptions of scattering and formulate a {\em generalized asymptotic completeness} which accommodates the fact that the out-state will generically have memory.
+To construct superscattering amplitudes we will, for definiteness, primarily restrict to the quantum gravitational case, however the construction proceeds in an analogous manner for other quantum field theories which suffer from infrared divergences due to the emission of soft radiative quanta (see remark \ref{rem:IRfinitesoftphoton}).
+To achieve this we appropriately generalize the two basic ingredients that go into the definition of the usual (ill-defined) scattering amplitudes given by \cref{eq:amplitude}.
+The first is that we weaken the assumption (3) above and formulate a {\em generalized asymptotic completeness} which accommodates the fact that the out-state will generically have memory.
 The second key ingredient is that we must suitably generalize the notion of a ``$n$-particle momentum basis'' of $\Fock_{0}$ to a suitable basis of the Fock spaces $\Fock_{\Delta}$ with memory.
 The superscattering amplitude is then defined as the ``matrix elements'' of \(\$\) in this basis.